Lifestudies.org

 2. Shannon-Weaver Model

-3. Development of Consciousness Interaction Model
+3. Development of a Consciousness Interaction Model

-4. Five Elements in Consciousness Interaction Model
+4. Five Elements in the Consciousness Interaction Model

 5. Interacting Personality